vvuksan/fastly-drupal/README.txt

 at the timeframe (TTL) in which you have specified within the module.

 3. Manual purging.
-You have the ability to set the Time To Live (TTL) for your content within the Fastly module. you can also take advantage of the default setting already provided.
+You have the ability to set the Time To Live (TTL) for your content within the Fastly module.
+You can also take advantage of the default setting already provided.
 Also, at anytime you desire, you can click on a button within the module to manually purge all of thr content.